hidglobal/digitalpersona-access-management-services/docs/wes.md

 ### Examples

-Below is an example of URL which can be used to submit a PutUserAttribute request:
+Below is an example of a URL which can be used to submit a PutUserAttribute request:
 ~~~
 https://www.somecompany.com/DPWebEnrollService.svc/PutUserAttribute
 Below is example of HTTP BODY of PutUserAttribute request: